 You will definitely need to drink a lot of water on safari.
 Unfortunately, most safari destinations do not have safe drinking water, meaning you need to either drink bottled water, or figure out a way to purify it yourself.

-If you decide to go down the route of filtering your own water, we recommend reading our guide to safe drinking water when travelling, as well as the best water filters for travel, which contain lots of useful advice and information to help you pick the right product for your trip.
+If you decide to go down the route of filtering your own water, we recommend reading our guide to safe drinking water when travelling, as well as the best water filters for travel, which contain lots of useful advice to help you pick the right product for your trip.

-If you have questions or want advice based on our experience, just ask in the comments section of this post or in either of those water related articles.
+If you have questions or want advice based on our experience, just ask in the comments section of this post or in either of those water-related articles.

 Entertainment Items

-Whilst a safari is very entertaining in of itself, there will be periods of downtime, such as long drives between game reserves, flights, or afternoon and evening periods between game drives.
+Whilst a safari is very entertaining in and of itself, there will be periods of downtime, such as long drives between game reserves, flights, or afternoon and evening periods between game drives.

 For these periods, you may want to bring some entertainment.
 We always like to travel with a pack of playing cards for example, as well as some books to read.